 The Idea: On Mars, children have become joyless and robotic due to the planet’s lack of fun and insistence on constant studying and good behavior.
 The only thing that brings them any happiness is watching Earth programs, such as news on this Santa Claus character.
 Afraid for the future of his planet, Kimar and his crew visit Earth to kidnap Santa (and eventually two children) and bring him to Mars so that he can spread joy to their world…whether he wants to or not!

 The Output: While this movie may be on the IMDB bottom 100, I consider it a guilty pleasure.
-As I discussed when speaking with Kevin Murphy a little while back, I think at its core, Santa Claus Conquers the Martians is a great concept for a children’s movie.
+As I discussed when speaking with Kevin Murphy, I think at its core, Santa Claus Conquers the Martians is a great concept for a children’s movie.
 It has its own unique whimsy.
 Unfortunately, it’s hurt by bad, hammy acting and the kind of bad costuming and effects you’d expect from a movie like this.

 FUN IN BALLOON LAND (1965)